kirk-clawson/Repongo/README.md

 repo.save(badCat)
     .catch(function (err) {
         console.log(err.message);
-        console.log(err.data); // returns your object as-is with one additional property called _validationResult
+        console.log(err.data); // returns your object as-is with one additional property called
-                               // it will contain the validation errors for the missing name field and the invalid
+                               // _validationResult, which will contain the validation errors
-                               // age data type
+                               // for the missing name field and the invalid age data type });
-    });
 ```